What is a Town Hall Meeting?

 No, it is not a meeting at the Council.
-But these events are run in a similar way – where leaders in the ES community meet with the broader community to hear from them on topics of interest or to discuss new collaborations, ideas, or opportunities to launch important products (e.g. books, open access tools) or major projects.
+But these events are run in a similar way – where leaders in the ES community speak on topics of interest with the broader community (i.e. Forum participants).

-Current Town Hall Meetings
+Current Town Hall Meetings (THM)

 Town Hall Meeting 1: